M-F, 8 a.m. to 5 p.m. ET

-If you had no children at retirement, we will add the child to the plan and an additional, nominal amount will be added to your monthly premium.
+If you had no children at retirement, we will add the child to the plan and an additional amount will be added to your monthly premium.
 If the new child is your only beneficiary, a new monthly premium will be due.

-If you did have children at retirement and elected to cover them under the plan, we will add this youngest child and recalculate your cost based on a factor considering your age and the age of this child.
+If you did have children at retirement and elected to cover them under the plan, we will add this child and recalculate your premium, if necessary.

 If you had children at retirement and elected not to cover them, any new or existing children will not be covered under the plan throughout your retirement.